UCLALibrary/research-tips/_tutorials/2023-02-22-cold-emailing-tutorial.md

 # Include a thumbnail as a square PNG with a white or transparent background.
 Our standard dimensions are 250x250 px, but any size square will do.
 Thumbnails for tutorials go in /assets/tutorials/thumbnails/, and for workshops, /assets/workshops/thumbnails/.
 #
 thumbnail: assets/tutorials/thumbnails/email.md.png
-# HANDOUT
-# If there's a handout for this tutorial, put it in /assets/handouts/ and replace the three dots with the filename!
-handout: /assets/handouts/....pdf
-#
-# AWARDS
-# If the resource has won an award, reference a file name in includes/awards/ without the .html.
-For example, if it was accepted to PRIMO, you would write "primo".
-If the award isn't in includes/awards, create a new award file!
-#
-# awards:
-#   - award-1
-#   - award-2
 #
 # CATEGORY & THEMES
 # Enter one category to put the resource in (e.g. Getting Started).
 If you enter a category that doesn't already exist, a new category will be created on the WI+RE site.